ohiofi/ohiofi.github.io/_posts/2025-08-01-kokosing-gap-trail.md

 #### Smoothness

 6 / 10 Nice tree cover, but that also means roots!
-I remember this as a slightly-rough ride.
+I remember this as a slightly-rough ride. *NOTE: Smoothness changes with time and trails could worsen or be repaved*

 #### Scenery